powertac/server-distribution/README.md

 Configuration
 -------------

 Three server-configuration files are provided as examples; all can be used by specifying them as the value of the --config option, or by filling in their names in the Server-config field on the GUI.
 The config `short-game.props` runs a very short simulation session, about 4 days.
 The config `2week-game.props` runs a sim slightly longer than 2 weeks, enough to see two cycles of peak-demand assessment.
 The config `pause.props` is a roughly 4-day session that allows brokers to pause the server.
+If you want to use these configs with the visualizer, you will need to copy them to files/admin/config.

 Access to code resources
 ------------------------